Augmented Model Predictive Control: A Balance between Satellite Agility and Computation Complexity: Results and Discussion

 \subsection{Experimental Results and Discussion}

-The experimental validation is conducted on a satellite attitude control platform mounted on an air-bearing table, which enables near-frictionless rotational motion, as shown in Fig.~\ref{fig5}.
-A light source is used to emulate the Sun, and the satellite is equipped with sun sensors to continuously measure the incident direction of the light.
+The experimental validation was conducted on a satellite attitude control platform mounted on an air-bearing table, which enabled near-frictionless rotational motion, as shown in Fig.~\ref{fig5}.
+A light source was used to emulate the Sun, and the satellite was equipped with sun sensors to continuously measure the incident direction of the light.
 The yaw reference command is therefore generated according to the relative position of the light source, allowing the satellite to perform continuous yaw tracking.
 This setup enables a realistic comparison of different MPC methods in terms of their tracking performance and computational feasibility.

 The NMPC solves OCPs by iteratively performing gradient descent of the cost function.
 As a result, considering the full nonlinear dynamics, NMPC requires substantially higher computational resources compared with LMPC, which relies on linearized and simplified models.
 Fig.~\ref{fig6} presents the average runtime of each MPC method per control update on the experimental platform.
-It can be observed that the augmented-CLMPC, similar to other LMPC methods, computes the optimal torque within approximately 0.3 sec, whereas NMPC requires about 2.2 sec—exceeding the control sampling period (2 sec).
+It can be observed that the A-CLMPC, similar to other LMPC methods, computes the optimal torque within approximately 0.3 sec, whereas NMPC requires about 2.2 sec—exceeding the control sampling period (2 sec).
 Such a high computational demand introduces intrinsic delay in generating the optimal torque, preventing NMPC from stably tracking the agile command in real-time experiments, and therefore benchmarking using NMPC was excluded from the experiment.

 In the experiment, the yaw reference command oscillates between $\pm$32 deg at an angular rate of 1 deg/sec.
 The tracking performance of different MPC methods is illustrated in Fig.~\ref{fig7}.
-As observed, consistent with the numerical simulation results, the proposed augmented-CLMPC successfully eliminates the steady-state error.
+As observed, consistent with the numerical simulation results, the proposed A-CLMPC successfully eliminates the steady-state error.
 Quantitatively, its cumulative tracking error is reduced to 69.9\% of that of ULMPC and 45.4\% of that of CLMPC, while the reaction wheel energy consumption decreases to 77.9\% and 51.7\% of theirs, respectively.